biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 6th Place

-Church:	Grace A/G, Syracuse, NY
+* **Church**: Grace A/G, Syracuse, NY
-Coach:	John Nardozzi
+* **Coach**: John Nardozzi
+* **Team**:
-Team:	Amy Semple
+    * Amy Semple
-Amy Siddall
+    * Amy Siddall
-Joshua Siddall
+    * Joshua Siddall
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against Evangel A/G, Williamsville, NY 85 to 45
+  * Round 2: Won against First A/G #2, Lexington, KY 165 to 85
+  * Round 3: Won against New Life A/G, Ellendale, ND 185 to 60
+  * Round 4: Lost to The Church at Briargate #1, Colorado Springs, CO 55 to 270
+  * Round 5: Lost to Cedar Part A/G, "Ferocious", Bothell, WA 70 to 75
+  * Round 6: Won against Harvest A/G, Fort Worth, TX 100 to 90
+  * Round 7: Lost to First A/G, Lexington, NC -50 to 80
+  * Playoff: Lost to Evangel A/G, Williamsville, NY
 * **Round Robin**:
-Round 1: Won against Evangel A/G, Eau Claire, WI 120 to 115
+  * Round 1: Won against Evangel A/G, Eau Claire, WI 120 to 115
-Round 2: Lost to Grace A/G, Spring City, PA 40 to 160
+  * Round 2: Lost to Grace A/G, Spring City, PA 40 to 160
-Round 3: Won against Kennebunk Christian A/G, Kennebunk, ME 105 to 100
+  * Round 3: Won against Kennebunk Christian A/G, Kennebunk, ME 105 to 100
-Round 4: Won against First A/G, Helena, MT 80 to 75
+  * Round 4: Won against First A/G, Helena, MT 80 to 75
-Round 5: Won against Oceanway A/G, Jacksonville, FL 145 to 10
+  * Round 5: Won against Oceanway A/G, Jacksonville, FL 145 to 10
-Round 6: Won against First A/G, Lexington, NC 175 to 30
+  * Round 6: Won against First A/G, Lexington, NC 175 to 30
-Round 7: Won against First A/G, Elkton, MD 115 to 30
+  * Round 7: Won against First A/G, Elkton, MD 115 to 30
-Round 8: Lost to First A/G, New Philadelphia, OH 40 to 150
+  * Round 8: Lost to First A/G, New Philadelphia, OH 40 to 150
-Round 9: Won against First A/G, Dickson, TN 210 to -5
+  * Round 9: Won against First A/G, Dickson, TN 210 to -5
-Round 10: Won against Watford City A/G, Watford City, ND 125 to 50
+  * Round 10: Won against Watford City A/G, Watford City, ND 125 to 50
-Round 11: Lost to First A/G #2, Lexington, KY 35 to 70
+  * Round 11: Lost to First A/G #2, Lexington, KY 35 to 70
-Round 12: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 200 to 35 Round 13: Won against First Pentecostal A/G, Ottumwa, IA 165 to 45 Round 14: Lost to Harvest A/G, Fort Worth, TX 125 to 150 Round 15: Won against First A/G, Montgomery, AL 135 to 35 Round 16: Lost to Orange County Worship Center, Santa Ana, CA 80 to 145 Round 17: Won against Calvary A/G, Elkhart, IN 135 to 65 Round 18: Lost to James River, "Light", Ozark, MO 90 to 115 Round 19: Lost to New Life A/G, Ellendale, ND 35 to 95
+  * Round 12: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 200 to 35
+  * Round 13: Won against First Pentecostal A/G, Ottumwa, IA 165 to 45
+  * Round 14: Lost to Harvest A/G, Fort Worth, TX 125 to 150
+  * Round 15: Won against First A/G, Montgomery, AL 135 to 35
+  * Round 16: Lost to Orange County Worship Center, Santa Ana, CA 80 to 145
+  * Round 17: Won against Calvary A/G, Elkhart, IN 135 to 65
+  * Round 18: Lost to James River, "Light", Ozark, MO 90 to 115
+  * Round 19: Lost to New Life A/G, Ellendale, ND 35 to 95
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}